httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).

-The signature parameters are serialized using the rules in [Section 4 of RFC8941](#RFC8941) as follows:
+The signature parameters component value is serialized as a parameterized inner list using the rules in [Section 4 of RFC8941](#RFC8941) as follows:

 1. Let the output be an empty string.
-2. Determine an order for the content identifiers of the covered content.
+2. Determine an order for the component identifiers of the covered components.
 Once this order is chosen, it cannot be changed.
+This order MUST be the same order as used in creating the signature input ({{signature-input}}).
-3. Serialize the content identifiers of the covered content, including all parameters, as an ordered `inner-list` according to [Section 4.1.1.1 of RFC8941](#RFC8941) and append this to the output.
+3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to [Section 4.1.1.1 of RFC8941](#RFC8941) and append this to the output.
 4. Determine an order for any signature parameters.
 Once this order is chosen, it cannot be changed.
-5. Append the parameters to the `inner-list` in the chosen order according to [Section 4.1.1.2 of RFC8941](#RFC8941), skipping parameters that are not available or not used for this signature.
+5. Append the parameters to the `inner-list` in the chosen order according to [Section 4.1.1.2 of RFC8941](#RFC8941), skipping parameters that are not available or not used for this message signature.
-6. The output contains the signature parameters value.
+6. The output contains the signature parameters component value.

-Note that the `inner-list` serialization is used for the covered content value instead of the `sf-list` serialization in order to facilitate this value's additional inclusion in the `Signature-Input` header's dictionary, as discussed in {{signature-input-header}}.
+Note that the `inner-list` serialization is used for the covered component value instead of the `sf-list` serialization in order to facilitate this value's inclusion in message fields such as the `Signature-Input` field's dictionary, as discussed in {{signature-input-header}}.

 This example shows a canonicalized value for the parameters of a given signature: